myshell-ai/AIlice/README.md

 pip install -e .
 ```

-AIlice installed by default will run slowly because it uses CPU as the inference hardware of the long-term memory module.
+Ailice installed by default will run slowly because it uses CPU as the inference hardware of the long-term memory module.
 Therefore, it is strongly recommended to install GPU acceleration support:

 ```bash
 ailice_turbo